Behavior Analysis and Therapy

 Go beyond and stand out.
 Add to what matters most: your education.

-Master of Science, Applied Behavior Analysis
+Master of Science, Behavior Analysis and Therapy

-The Master of Science degree in Applied Behavior Analysis is a joint effort between the Psychology Department and the Department of Counseling, Leadership and Special Education.
+The Master of Science degree in Behavior Analysis and Therapy is a joint effort between the Psychology Department and the Department of Counseling, Leadership and Special Education.
 The coursework consists of 27 credit hours of classroom work and 6 credit hours of practicum work.
 Also, students will complete an empirically-based 6 credit thesis project as a culminating experience.
 Successful completion of the program will result in having met the course sequence and supervised practicum criteria to set for the national certification examination and become a Board Certified Behavior Analyst.
 A unique feature of the program is the specialized training opportunities for those who will be working within school settings.
-Students who complete this program will be trained to be experts in Applied Behavior Analysis so to (1) employ research based instructional strategies for special populations (specifically students with Autism Spectrum Disorders) in clinical, school and home based settings and (2) to become competent scientist-practitioners and researchers in experimental and applied behavioral science.
+Students who complete this program will be trained to be experts in applied behavior Analysis so to (1) employ research based instructional strategies for special populations (specifically students with Autism Spectrum Disorders) in clinical, school and home based settings and (2) to become competent scientist-practitioners and researchers in experimental and applied behavioral science.

 Admission to our Master's program is very competitive.
 Hence, the application deadline is February 15th.
 All application materials, including recommendation letters, should be submitted by February 15th.